Civil and Environmental Engineering

 - Anneke Sperling, PhD student, SENSE CDT.
 Topic: Do ocean currents stick together?
 2023 - present.
 Co-supervised with National Oceanography Centre (Dr Alejandra Sanchez-Franks).

 - Liam McAlister, EngD student, IDCORE CDT.
 Topic: Offshore wind structures design sensitivity to metocean site conditions.
 2024 - present.
-Co-supervised with SSE Renewables (Dr Alyona Naberezhnykh).
+Co-supervised with University of Strathclyde, University of Exeter and SSE Renewables (Dr Alyona Naberezhnykh).

 - Nishant Gaur, PhD student.
 Topic: Hydro-climatological extremes in the context of climate change.
 2024-present.
 Co-supervised with Prof. Lindsay Beevers.